synduce/Synduce/README.md

 - `{invariant}` is an optional invariant of the function (for the reference function). `invariant` is a function of the form `fun (x1, x2, ...) -> expr(x1, x2, ...)` where `x1, x2, ..` is the output of the function, and `expr(x1, x2, ..)` a boolean expression. `invariant` indicates that `invariant(pmrs_name(x))` is true for any input `x` of the pmrs.
 - `f x_1 ... x_n -> t` is a non-pattern matching rule with arguments `x_1 ... x_n` and contractum `t`.
 - `g x_1 ... x_n p -> t` is a pattern matching rule with arguments `x_1 ... x_n` and pattern `p` and contractum `t`.
--
-The first rule defines the main function of the PMRS, and the type of the non-terminal symbol of the rule should be the type of a function from input type of the PMRS to output type.
+- The first rule defines the main function of the PMRS.
+The type of the non-terminal symbol of the first rule should be the type of a function from input type of the PMRS to output type.

 ## ML syntax
 The interface using the Caml syntax is still in development.
 See the `.ml` files in the benchmarks folder.
-Specifications are supported through syntax extensions: optional objects such as invariants are specified through attributes, and mandatory objects (functions to be synthesized) are written using `[%synt name-of-the-function]`.
-The Caml syntax is limited to benchmarks where the functions have only one input argument for now.
+Specifications are supported through syntax extensions: optional objects such as invariants are specified through attributes, and mandatory components (functions to be synthesized) are written using `[%synt name-of-the-function]`.
+The Caml syntax is limited to benchmarks where the main recursive function has only one input argument for now.

 For example, in the file `benchmarks/list/sum.ml` we have the following type definitions:
 ```ocaml